department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/2023-03-Landing-Page-User-Research/2023-04-landing-page-readout.md

 **6. Participants relied on familiar terminology and design standards when completing certain tasks (i.e., submit for travel reimbursement, send a message) but did not readily understand VA bespoke terms (i.e., Community Care).**

-Participants were confident (13 of 13 participants) in how to submit for travel reimbursement, but skeptical based on past experience with the VA.
+13 of 13 participants successfully located the “File a claim for travel reimbursement” link on the home page using terms such as “Payments” and “travel reimbursement.”

-> _“Ooooh ‘file a claim for travel reimbursement’ I like that being there!...The VA owes me a lot of money because I keep getting denied [but] cannot talk to anyone …. so I’ve stopped submitting - P 26_
+> _“Ooooh ‘file a claim for travel reimbursement’ I like that being there!..." - P 26_

 Participants associated certain terms related to messaging a doctor, which helped them locate the secure messaging functionality